 - Students are required to visit the campus prior to enrollment to obtain a clear understanding of the school, view the facilities and equipment and meet with staff and instructors. - All applicants are required to complete an application form and engage in a personal interview with an Admissions Coordinator. - All applicants must complete an enrollment agreement (must be signed by a parent or guardian if the applicant is under 18 years of age). - Applicants enrolling in the Electrocardiograph Technician, Medical Assistant program, Nurse Assistant Training program, AAS Degree Medical Clinical Assistant, AAS in Medical Laboratory Technician program, Medical Laboratory Technician Certificate and Phlebotomy Technician program under 18 years of age must reach their 18th birthday prior to the expected start date of their Clinical Externship. - All applicants must pay a non-refundable registration fee upon enrollment. - Applicants enrolling in the school who have a misdemeanor conviction should be aware that they may not meet applicable licensure or certification requirements and may not be able to secure employment in the field.
 Certain misdemeanor convictions may prevent a student from successfully completing the desired program due to the inability to place students on externship or clinical sites; therefore, in these instances, RCI reserves the right to deny admission.
-Be sure to discuss licensing eligibility concerns and the effects of a criminal background on your professional career with your Admissions Coordinator, in consultation with Program Director. - An applicant for enrollment (except C.N.A. program) must possess a diploma from an accredited high school or the recognized equivalent prior to enrollment in order to enroll in Regan Career Institute.
+Be sure to discuss licensing eligibility concerns and the effects of a criminal background on your professional career with your Admissions Coordinator, in consultation with Program Director. - Applicants enrolling in the school may be denied admittance to any program if the applicant has demonstrated erratic, unsafe, or otherwise questionable behavior unbecoming of a reasonable student.
+Furthermore, Admissions has the right to deny admittance to any applicant should the applicant exhibit behavior affecting safety concerns or other negative aspects potentially affecting other student's ability to benefit, attend, participate in a given RCI training program. - An applicant for enrollment (except C.N.A. program) must possess a diploma from an accredited high school or the recognized equivalent prior to enrollment in order to enroll in Regan Career Institute.
 Acceptable proof of high school graduation or equivalency must be submitted as follows: - 1.
 Applicants enrolling in all programs (except C.N.A. program) must provide a copy of their high school diploma, two official transcripts, or a copy of their official GED certificate prior to enrolling for classes. - 2.
 High school documentation from a country other than the United States must be translated and evaluated to be at least the equivalent of a U.S. high school diploma by an agency that is a member of the National Association of Credential Evaluation Services (NACES) or Association of International Credential Evaluators (AICE).
 Those applicants that do not possess a high school diploma, GED or its recognized equivalent credentials or other documentation will be required to meet an Ability-to-Benefit (ATB) provision which requires the applicant to achieve a passing score on an independently administered, standardized, nationally recognized test that is approved by the U.S. Department of Education.
 The fee for the ATB test must be paid by prospective students seeking admission to Regan Career Institute.